 --plugin-load option to name the

-object file that contains the plugin.
+library file that contains the plugin.
 With this plugin-loading

 method, the option must be given each time the server starts.